 2021.10.25 Marie won the Best Oral Presentation Award at the 71st Annual Meeting of the Pharmaceutical Society of Japan Kansai Branch.
 Congratulations👏

 2021.07.16 Hosted the 3rd Deut-Switch seminar online.

-2021.05.23 HN gave a lecture in the 1st Faculty Symposium at Graduate School of Pharmaceutical Sciences, Kyoto University, Kyoto
+2021.05.23 HN gave a lecture at the 1st Faculty Symposium at the Graduate School of Pharmaceutical Sciences, Kyoto University, Kyoto

 2021.04.27 Hosted Deut-Switch kick-off symposium online.

 2020.10.01 HN moved from Nagoya to Kyoto University.
 HN started the Deut-Switch project supported by MEXT.